 Concordia University of Edmonton is a university that values its history and traditions, knowing that it provides a solid foundation to all of its students for the future.

-For nearly a century, Concordia University of Edmonton has been part of a growing Edmonton and an important educational institution in the province of Alberta.
+For a century, Concordia University of Edmonton has been part of a growing Edmonton and an important educational institution in the province of Alberta.
 The university began as the realization of a dream of German Lutheran immigrants who highly valued the worth of an education.
 With the help of Lutherans from the American based Missouri Synod, the current university was first established as a junior college in downtown Edmonton in 1921.
-In 1926 Concordia was built on Treaty 6 land, after purchase of the property from the Hudson’s Bay Company in 1925.
+In 1926 Concordia was built on Treaty 6 land, after purchase of the property in 1925.

 1921 – Concordia College is founded by the Lutheran Church-Missouri Synod to prepare young men for preaching and teaching ministries.